TimTeaFan/tt_website/content/mytalks/title.md

 +++

 <br>
 <p class="intro" style="text-align: left;"> Below you find selected talks and presentations on two of my major topics: Data Science and Happiness.
-During my time as a happiness researcher I was very active speaker (<a href="/talks">see my full list of presentations</a>).
-Below is a list of talks and presentations I gave over the years.
-I was especially active as a speaker during my time as a hapiness researcher.
-I welcome opportunities to speak about Data Science, Statistics and R.... .</p>
+During my time as a happiness researcher I enjoyed being a <i>very</i> active speaker (<a href="/talks">see my full list of presentations</a>).
+After that a lot happened: I became a father (twice), I transitioned from academia to industry, moved from Japan to Germany, and from happiness research to customer experience and data science.
+Recently, I started giving talks again, mainly in a work environment, but I welcome any opportunities to speak about Data Science, Statistics and R. Just <a href="/#aboutcontact">reach out to me</a>.</p>